nicoaugereau/AlexaAWSLambdaJeedom/README.md

 **Usage**
 -------------
 Invoke the skill (skill name : Devialet):
-- "Alexa open Devialet"
+- "Alexa open Devialet" and "turn on the lights of the living room"
-- or "Alexa ask devialet to turn on the lights"
+- or "Alexa ask devialet to turn on the lights of the living room"

 Command examples:
 - Tell Alexa "Alexa open Devialet" (Devialet is the skill invocation name) and tell "turn on the light of the kitchen"